awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-autopilot.md

 1. Choose **Next: Training method**\.

 1. Choose a training method\.
-For more information, see [](autopilot-model-support-validation.md#autopilot-training-mode)\.
+For more information, see [Training modes](autopilot-model-support-validation.md#autopilot-training-mode)\.

 1. \(Optional\) For **Auto deploy endpoint**, specify a name for the endpoint\.